deepakganesh78/valluvar_kotam_3d_model/README.md

 ## Softwares Used:
 #### 1. Blender(for modeling all the structures)
 #### 2. Unreal Engine(for making the first person game with assets formed earlier in blender)

+### Run
+To run the above game/app on your laptop/pc, no additional softwares or packages need to be installed.
+Just clone the repository to your device and just run "